UOA-CS732-S1-2026/cs732-tech-tutorial-JoyYueLyu/README.md

 TaskFlow is a cross-platform mobile application built with **React Native** and **Expo**.
 This project explores mobile-specific gesture interactions and highlights the architectural differences between native mobile development and traditional React Web development.

+---

+## Overview

+This project demonstrates how to build a cross-platform mobile application using React Native.

+Users can:
+- Add tasks
+- Swipe right to mark tasks as completed
+- Swipe left to delete tasks
+- View completed tasks on a separate screen
+- Persist data using AsyncStorage

 ## Getting Started

 ### 1. Prerequisites